carbeck/ayerigrammar/README.md

 Table of Contents
 =================

-**WARNING**: This is work in progress!
-The table of contents currently encompasses the following topics:
+**WARNING**: This is work heavily in progress!
+The table of contents encompasses the following topics so far:

 1. Phonology
    1. Phoneme Inventory